Table of contents

 For example, pick a few skills from your resume and give examples of how you've used them in your cover letter.
 And, if you display awards on your resume, then use the space on your cover letter to talk about one or two of them in detail.

-Key Takeaways — Writing a Resume
+Key Takeaways

-We know this is a lot to process, so before we wrap up, here are 10 important takeaways:
+We know this is a lot to process, so before we wrap up, here are 8 important takeaways:

-Choose the appropriate resume format
+Choose the appropriate resume format.

 The chronological resume layout is popular and well-suited for most job seekers.

-Tailor your resume each time you apply for a different job
+Tailor your resume each time you apply for a different job.

 Making a cookie-cutter resume is likely to get you overlooked.

-Pepper your skills throughout your resume
+Pepper your keywords throughout your resume.

-Quantify your accomplishments with specific numbers
+Quantify your accomplishments with specific numbers.

 Include specific, concrete numbers to prove you have what it takes.

-Consider adding optional sections
+Consider adding optional sections.

-Add a cover letter
+Add a cover letter.

 Always write a cover letter to accompany your resume to increase your chances of landing the job.